crumjo/Skyrim-SE-Modding-Guide/README.md

 ### Additional ENB Mods ###

-See 'enb' in mods directory.
+See 'enb_lighting' in mods directory.